Roland0511/UnityShell/README.md

 # UnityShell

-> This repository is fork from the xxx repository, and some additional practical functions are added.
+> This repository is fork from the [wlgys8/UnityShell](https://github.com/wlgys8/UnityShell) repository.
+Some additional practical functions are added.

 Execute shell commands in Unity Editor, support osx & windows